 For this project, URETEK and LAX prioritized terminal stabilization first and then runway repair.
-The URETEK crew worked closely with the LAX engineering and electrical staff to ensure a smooth, safe work flow for a timely repair. safety, and proficiency.
+The URETEK crew worked closely with LAX engineering, concrete crew, and electrical staff to ensure a smooth, safe work flow and a timely repair.
 URETEK would employ its URETEK Deep Injection® (UDI) process to stabilize and lift the terminal and the runway, thus avoiding the need for a full-depth reconstruction project.

 URETEK began work at the site at 10pm to avoid heavy traffic and prevent inconvenient closures.
 Crews deployed to the areas identified by LAX engineering staff and conducted Dynamic Cone Penetrometer (DCP) testing to confirm and locate void spaces present under the pavement.
 Next, a series of channels were drilled through the concrete to depths of four and five feet.
 UDI worked as planned to fill the voids, stabilize the surrounding soils, and bring the terminal and runway pavement back up to grade.
 By 6am the following morning, URETEK crews had left the area and air traffic resumed on schedule.